tommasocerruti/algolab-2024/README.md

 ./dominoes < input.txt
 ```

-- Make sure you have installed any **Boost** libraries if needed (for BGL).
-- For **CGAL** (used in geometry problems), ensure it’s correctly installed on your system.
+Make sure you have installed **BGL** and **CGAL** correctly installed on your system.

 ---

 ## Disclaimer on Problem Statements
 We are **not** allowed to share the official problem statements for each exercise.
 Therefore, the texts are not included in this repository.
-The solutions here refer to those statements, but we often include a quick summary or personal interpretation.
+The solutions here refer to those statements, but I often included a quick summary or personal interpretation.
 If you want to solve these problems independently, please see the official course materials or other official references.

 ---

 ## Credits
 **Algolab** is a challenging course without always providing official solutions.
-The following repositories (and their authors) helped me a lot by giving guidance, hints, or alternative approaches:
+The following repositories (and their authors) helped me a lot to come up with these solutions:

 - [Algolab 2023](https://github.com/lorenzo-asquini/Algolab-2023)
 - [Algolab 2022](https://github.com/jlscheerer/AlgoLab2022/tree/main)